Lviv’s Old Wells and Fountains

 1934, fountain on Malaniuk Square, photo by J. Mehrer

 In 1880 a fountain with a sculpture was built on an ancient well on Halytska Square.
-In 1950 the sculpture of the woman was replaced with a with that of a boy.
-Today there is reconstructed fountain with a metal ball that squirts water.
+In 1950 the sculpture of the woman was replaced with that of a boy.
+Today there is a reconstructed fountain with a metal ball that squirts water.

 The well near Temple Synagogue (the synagogue was destroyed in 1941)